NewoIsTaken/munch/README.md

 ```

 ### Harvard API Setup
 Additionally, this project fetches the menu information from Harvard University Information Technology's (HUIT's) Dining API.
-However, in order to use this API, one must register an application with [HUIT's API portal](https://portal.apis.huit.harvard.edu/).
+However, in order to use this API, one must register an application with [HUIT's API portal](https://portal.apis.huit.harvard.edu/) after signing in.
+Only Harvard affiliates with HarvardKeys are allowed to do so.

-Then, one can find their application that they created on the [My Apps](https://portal.apis.huit.harvard.edu/my-apps) page.
-Clicking into the application, enable the Dining API in the API section.
-Then, an API key will be generated on the same page.
+To register an app, one can click on the new app button on the [My Apps](https://portal.apis.huit.harvard.edu/my-apps) page.
+Then, enable the Dining API in the API section.
+An API key for the Dining API will be generated on the same page.

 Create a duplicate of the `.env.example` file or rename it to `.env`.
 Paste the API key that you obtained from HUIT's API Portal into the indicated field.

 ## Usage
-Once the virtual environment is created for this project, you can then start the Flask application.
+Once the virtual environment is created for this project, you can then start the Flask application:

-By activating the virtual environment and then running the Flask app as normal:
+ - By activating the virtual environment and then running the Flask app as normal:
 ```bash
 pipenv shell
 flask run
 ```
-Or running the app in the virtual environment with `pipenv run`:
+ - Or running the app in the virtual environment with `pipenv run`:
 ```bash
 pipenv run flask run
 ```
-Then, a webserver will be started on your local computer at `localhost:5000` where you can access this flask application.
+Then, a webserver will be started on your local computer at `localhost:5000` where you can access Munch.